xian-sh/UniSDNet/rebuttal/R4_response_8.md

 We infer that a large part of this is due to the different feature characteristics of text and audio.
 In our experiments, we use DistilBERT as textual features and Data2vec as audio features, where DistilBERT is an acknowledged high-quality textual features.
 For the NLVG task, the performance improvement with high-quality features brought by the method development is approaching saturation.
-In this case, while the R@1, IoU@0.7 indicator increases by 1\%, it indeed means a significant improvement for NLVG.
+In this case, if the R@1, IoU@0.7 indicator increases by 1\%, it indeed means a significant improvement for NLVG.
 As for SLVG, current works are relatively rare, and the audio-video interaction has the potential to be developed deeply.

 The Response to Reviewer GE2s (Part 3/3)

 > **Q4: The proposed method is well validated in the datasets with one-to-one matching between queries and moments.
-How would it perform for one-to-many matching datasets, such as QVHighlights [R20]?**
+How would it perform for one-to-many matching datasets, such as QVHighlights [R21]?**

 **A4:**
 Thanks for pointing out the excellent work of QVHighlights and constructive comments.
 QVHighlights is a recently publicized dataset for both moment retrieval (MR) and highlight detection (HD) tasks.
-Following the practice [R20, R21], the commonly used metric is Recall@K, IoU=[0.5, 0.7].
+Following the practice [R21, R22], the commonly used metric is Recall@K, IoU=[0.5, 0.7].
 As your valuable suggestion, we have tested our model on this dataset.
 Current works on the QVHighlights dataset have undergone multi-task learning, including both MR and HD tasks.
 However, due to the urgent rebuttal deadline, we only complete our model evaluation for the MR single task mode on this dataset.
 We have listed the reported results of exiting works for the MR single task in **Table R8** and compared ours with theirs.
 From the results and facts, there are some conclusions.